neuefische/wd-flipped-classroom-curriculum/sessions/react-props/README.md

 ## Keywords for Recap:

-Props, Conditional Rendering, Boolean Props, Destructoring
+Props, Conditional Rendering, Boolean Props, Destructuring

 > These keywords are for the weekly summary on Fridays.
 We use the keywords to automatically
 > generate excalidraw tags with the help of